damienhampton/passportjs-proof-of-concept/README.md

 From previous screen, click certifcate.
 Add the SSO URL and Entity ID to the .env file and download the certificate and add to the certs folder.

 ![G-Suite SSO / Entity](./docs/images/gsuite-sso-entity-certificate.png)

+### Other providers

+There is also code provided for using [Google's OAuth 2](https://developers.google.com/identity/protocols/oauth2) based IdP and also Jumpcloud.

+[Jumpcloud](https://jumpcloud.com/) follows the same SAML set-up as Google, but Jumpcloud makes it easier to propogate group information in the auth token.